onRamp8/essays/beware_of_your_role.md

 3. Break down the tasks of the roles you want to be in.
 Or your same role in a company you want to be in.
 Or ask someone you admire to break down some of their tasks
-4. Start rotating in tasks from the list in #2 into your queue and rotating out the low value tasks
+4. Start rotating in tasks from the list in #3 into your queue and rotating out the low value tasks from #2.
 (I use Jira to store and analyze the tasks but excel or other tools could probably work as well.)